yahayuta/yahtzee/README.md

 ## Features
 - Classic Yahtzee gameplay
 - Keyboard controls for rolling, holding dice, and selecting scores
-- Simple graphical interface (JavaFX Canvas)
+- Simple, modern graphical interface (JavaFX Canvas)
 - Dice images (or fallback to numbers if images are missing)
+- **Improved UI layout:** All components are centered and non-overlapping, with clear spacing for a professional look
+- **Hold indicators (HLD) are now centered above each die and never overlap**
+- **Score, status, and total positions are visually balanced**

 ## Controls
 - **1-5**: Toggle hold for each die